inessmit/mesh_chembl_abstract/README.txt

-Scripts for downloading the NCBI-assigned MeSH terms annotated to abstracts of articles in ChEMBL.
-Downloads using ENTREZ Biopython module from NCBI web services into one's own user area/Oracle tables.
+Scripts for downloading the MeSH terms assigned by the NCBI to abstracts of articles in ChEMBL.
+These scripts use the Entrez module from Biopython module which connects to the NCBI  web services.